-The control of the background in the most critical region of $E'e < 6$ GeV is demonstrated in figure 2 for both data sets.
+The control of the background in the most critical region of $E_e^\prime<6$ GeV is demonstrated in figure 2 for both data sets.
 The MC simulation is normalised to the integrated luminosity of the data.
 In all cases the background dominated regions are well described in shape and overall normalisation, giving confidence that the background contributions can be reliably estimated from the wrong charge sample.
-At low $E - P_z$ a peak is observed arising from QED initial state radiation (ISR) which is reasonably well described.
-The cut $E - P_z > 35$ GeV suppresses the influence of ISR on the measurement.
+At low $E-P_z$ a peak is observed arising from QED initial state radiation (ISR) which is reasonably well described.
+The cut $E-P_z>35$ GeV suppresses the influence of ISR on the measurement.
 The D{ele} distribution show two populations peaking at zero and unity arising from hadrons and real electrons respectively.
-The peak at $D{ele} = 1$ for the background indicates that there are real electrons in the remaining background sample.
+The peak at $D{ele}=1$ for the background indicates that there are real electrons in the remaining background sample.

 The e-method has the highest precision in this region of phase space and is used to reconstruct the event kinematics.
-Figure 3 shows the energy spectrum and the polar angle distribution of the scattered lepton, and the $E - P_z$ spectrum of the high y sample for the $E_p = 460$ and 575 GeV data before background subtraction.
+Figure 3 shows the energy spectrum and the polar angle distribution of the scattered lepton, and the $E-P_z$ spectrum of the high y sample for the $E_p=460$ and 575 GeV data before background subtraction.
 The background estimates are shown together with the contribution from the remaining QED Compton process.
 The NC simulation provides a good description of these distributions.

 In the scattered lepton energy spectrum a small discontinuity at 8 GeV can be seen.
-This is a consequence of suppressing events in which two electron candidates are found, one with E < 8 GeV and the other with E > 8 GeV.
-This criterion efficiently suppresses background from the QED Compton process in the region $E'e < 8$ GeV.
+This is a consequence of suppressing electron candidates with E < 8 GeV if a second electron candidate is found with E > 8 GeV.
+This criterion efficiently suppresses background from the QED Compton process in the region $E_e' < 8$ GeV.